Thomas Wran: Early life and education

 Thomas Vallance Wran was born on 6 March 1832 in Chichester, West Sussex, United Kingdom.
 He was the second son of five children born to George Wran (1809–1886), a tailor, and Elizabeth Jane Slaney (1809–?) from Somerstown.
 His parents were married and the children baptised in St Peter-the-Great Subdeanery Church in Chichester Cathedral's north transept.

 Wran served his indenture as a stonemason with the Cathedral Works Organisation (CWO) which today operates as a private company.
+(Note: Chichester Stoneworks is the surviving company from the Cathedral Works Organisation (CWO) which began in the 17th century.)

 On the completion of his training as a stonemason, Wran moved to London and attended the newly established Royal Architecture Museum in Canon Row, founded by members of the architectural profession led by G.G.
 Scott in 1851.
 The Museum's mission was to improve the technique and the aesthetic sensibility of a new generation of art workers through lectures, training in drawing and carving exercises copying examples from its extensive collection of 3,500 casts.